Graduate Application

 http://graduate.wfu.edu/admissions/onlineapp.html External link icon

-The application portal for Fall 2024 opened on August 1 with a January 8 2024 deadline
+Applications for Fall 2024 are closed.
+The application portal for Fall 2025 should open in August 2024 with a January 8 2025 deadline

 We accept only online applications (no paper applications).